SWIM MEETS 101

 What should I do when I get to the Meet?

 Most AHA families like to sit together, in an area close to the pool.
 The first families to arrive usually set up a “day camp” quickly becoming a gathering place!
 Once you’ve dropped off your gear, your swimmer should find their coaches to let them know they’ve arrived and prepare for warm-ups.
 The coaches can usually be found on the pool deck if warm-ups have already started, or waiting in the “coach’s area”.
-Adults – find the volunteer sign-up board for timing (minimum one event) depending on how many adults are available for the day, often more than one shift is required.
+Adults – confirm your timing shift on the volunteer sign-up board (minimum one event).
 Remember, our club is responsible for timing one lane for the duration of the Meet!

 Available at each meet, usually around $5, this is a fundraiser that clubs do at their own meets.
 Programs contain the final list of swimmers and their scheduled events, if you don’t see your swimmer’s name on the list, talk with the coaches right away!
 (Occasionally an error is made; a late registration can be arranged if notice is give immediately!)